UCF/CM-Documentation-Templates/Plugin Extensions and Overrides.md

-The {{My Theme}} provides built-in compatibility for the plugins listed below.
+The {{My Project}} provides built-in compatibility for the plugins listed below.
 The extensions or overrides provided by this theme are also noted:

 ## {{Plugin 1}}
 - {{Feature 1, e.g. "Adds X layout for Y post type".
 Include screenshot, example usage, and/or link to plugin documentation if relevant.}}